AdobeDocs/experience-manager-65.en/help/assets/launch.md

 Select **[!UICONTROL enable Adobe Analytics for Video]** to enable (turn on) Video Heartbeat tracking.

-Note that--at the time of this writing--the *Dynamic Media Viewers* extension is only available if the Experience Platform Launch Property is created for development.
+As of this writing, the *Dynamic Media Viewers* extension is only available if the Experience Platform Launch Property is created for development.

 See [Creating a property in Experience Platform Launch](#creating-a-property-in-adobe-launch).